CyberStrax/Strax-Stuff/README/README.md

 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 ```
-- Run the playbook, and navigate to `http://10.1.0.4:5601/app/kibana` to check that the installation worked as expected.
+- Run the playbook using `ansible-playbook elk.yml`, and navigate to `http://10.1.0.4:5601/app/kibana` to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._